-Through an agreement with participating electrical distributors, the higher cost of select eligible lamps is paid directly to the distributor by your local electric utility or energy efficiency service provider.
-In effect, as contractors and commercial lighting customers, you get premium replacement technology at a comparable cost to conventional products.
+Through an agreement with the participating electrical distributors, the higher cost of program eligible lamps is paid directly to the distributor by your local electric utility or energy efficiency service provider.
+The utility incentives allow distributors to price energy efficient lamps at a competitive cost to conventional lighting products.
+As contractors and commercial lighting customers, you can then immediately access premium replacement technology at a comparable cost to conventional technology.

 These lamps save money in three ways: